dart-lang/language/working/4200-metaobjects/feature-specification.md

 In general, `static extends` offers developers greater expressive power than `static implements` because it is possible for the metaobject to inherit code that developers have written to do whatever they want.
-Methods in a metaobject class which was induced by a `static implements` clause, on the other hand, will only have methods whose implementation is a forwarding invocation of a static member or constructor of the underlying type.
+A metaobject class which was induced by a `static implements` clause, on the other hand, will only have methods whose implementation is a forwarding invocation of a static member or constructor of the underlying type.

 Here is an example where the metaobject is used to provide access to the actual type arguments of a given object or type: